MrCocoaCat/MyDocument/Net/ovs-man/ovs-vsctl.md

        is inclusive.
 A range has a maximum size of 4096 elements.
 If more ele‐ ments are needed, they can be specified in seperate ranges.

-       A  few  database columns are ``maps'' of key-value pairs, where the key and the value are each some fixed database type.
+       A  few  database columns are "maps" of key-value pairs, where the key and the value are each some fixed database type.
 These  are  specified in  the  form  key=value, where key and value follow the syntax for the column's key type and value type, respectively.
 When  multiple  pairs